Rezak Cyrillic

 Rezak’s crunchy letters are meant to expose rough, daring, or dramatic text.
 A further benefit is that this family is not sequestered within one specific genre or script, so it can be easily interpreted for other scripts, such as its current Latin and extended Cyrillic which supports such neglected languages as Abkhaz, Itelmen, and Koryak.

-• Winner of Gerard Unger Scholarship 2020
+• 2020 Gerard Unger Scholarship winner

 • TDC Certificate of Typographic Excellence